Enter our essay prize for the chance to win one of three prizes:

 Submit an essay that addresses one of the following:

-To get you started we have provided recommended reading list.
 Please note that essays demonstrating an in-depth knowledge of the chosen topic and assimilation of information into coherent arguments will score higher marks in the judging process.

 - Up to 2,000 words (a 10 per cent margin either side will be applied)

 - A maximum of three figures or tables (footnotes included in the word count)